nogibjj/Fall2023_IDS706_IndividualProject1_JiayiZhou/README.md

 ## Fall2023_IDS706 Individual Project 1

 ### Purpose
 This is for class data engineering individual project 1.
-It uses a Python Ruff GitHub template with pandas to run and test a function that provides summary statistics and data visualization for a data frame.
+It uses a Python Ruff GitHub template with pandas to run and test a function that provides summary statistics and data visualization.
 It utilizes continuous integration using GitHub Actions.

 ### Steps
 I created the template based on the template created by Professor Noah Gift and modified the template.
 Based on the template from professor, I made the following changes: